Forecasting Programs with Microsoft Project 2016/2019/2021 - self-paced course

-For program managers, their support staff and their subproject managers who use Microsoft Project Professional as a standalone tool to manage an integrated program schedule that is broken into multiple subprojects.
+For program managers, their support staff and their subproject managers who use Microsoft Project for the Desktop (Project Online) as a standalone tool to manage an integrated program schedule that is broken into multiple subprojects.

 This course is self-paced: you will view a recording of a live course at a time of your choice.
 The course consists of 4 session recordings of 3 hours each (12 PDUs).
 You finish the exercises on your own while being able to ask the instructor questions by email.